Personal Tax Spain: Income Tax Residents (Model 100)

 • Above €300.000 the tax rates is 28%

-Part of your personal income tax obligations are automatically paid during the year, for example in IRPF retentions in your payslip, retentions in your sales invoices if you are a professional or through quarterly tax declarations 130 and 131 for freelancers.
-These “advance payments” will be taken into account when presenting your annual tax declaration.
+It’s worth noting that some of your IRPF obligations are automatically settled throughout the year.
+This includes IRPF retentions on your payslip, retentions on sales invoices for professionals, or through quarterly tax declarations (Modelo 130 and 131) for freelancers.
+These “advance payments” are credited against your final annual tax declaration.

 Who must declare income tax?